-Product prices can be further specified in the dashboard’s Pricing Control Centre which a tabular view of all prices.
+Product prices can be further specified in the dashboard’s Pricing Control Center which a tabular view of all prices.

-When products are requests for users using the prices endpoint the returned prices are locked-in by Corrily and all subsequent calls (unless overriden) will return the same prices.
+When products are requested for users using the prices endpoint the returned prices are locked-in by Corrily and all subsequent calls (unless overriden) will return the same prices.

 Additionally, other actions might affect the price fetched.
 These include coupon applications, which take either a fixed amount or a percentage off a price; rounding rules, which shift prices to look nice; or requests for a locked price to be displayed in another currency.